VeraCologne/LearningBlog/content/posts/2019-04-02-views-templates.md

 ---
 layout: post
-title:  "The One With Views and Templates"
+title:  "The One with Views and Templates"
 date:   2019-04-02 08:55:00 +0200
 tags:
   - elixir